Hookdeck for Backend Engineers: 99.999% Webhook Uptime Guaranteed

 Most days, your webhook infrastructure works fine.
 A few failed events here and there.
 Your retry logic catches them.
 No big deal.

 Then Black Friday hits or your biggest enterprise customer onboards or that Product Hunt launch brings 100x normal traffic.
-Suddenly your "good enough" webhook system becomes the bottleneck that brings down your entire platform.
+Suddenly your "good enough" webhook system becomes the bottleneck that slows down your entire platform.

 “Webhooks and things breaking usually come hand in hand, but at least with Hookdeck you can fix and recover from any issues extremely fast!”